-CSCI 122 Introduction to Visual Basic 3 Credits
+CSCI 122 Introduction to Visual Basic

-This is an introductory course in Visual Basics.
-The student will use Visual Basic to create full featured applications that exploit windows including multiple-document interface (MDI), object linking and embedding (OLE) dynamic data exchange, and linking applications to data base files.
+Basic3 CreditsThis is an introductory course in Visual Basics.
+The applications that exploit windows including multipledocument interface (MDI), object linking and embedding (OLE) dynamic data exchange, and linking applications to data base files.
 The student will design an application interface, set controls and properties, and attach code and debug procedures and functions that read and write files and data bases.